When Margaret Wente first learned about the possibility of metal-on-metal hip replacements, she was pretty elated.

 Even more terrifying than the pain, in some cases, is the experience of metallosis — a metal induced poisoning of the blood and body that can be difficult to identify and even harder to treat.

-If you or a loved one has experience similar pain or agony due to a malfunctioning DePuy metal-on-metal hip replacement part or other medical device, the team here at the Law Offices of Michael A. DeMayo can help explain your rights and connect you with resources to make your journey simpler and less stressful.
+If you or a loved one has experience similar pain or agony due to a malfunctioning DePuy metal-on-metal hip replacement part or other medical device, the team here at DeMayo Law Offices can help explain your rights and connect you with resources to make your journey simpler and less stressful.
 Call us today at (877) 529-1222 for help with the next steps.